home-assistant/developers.home-assistant/docs/asyncio_working_with_async.md

 ## Interacting with the core

 [All methods in the Home Assistant core][dev-docs] are implemented in two flavors: an async version and a version to be called from other threads.
-The versions for other are merely wrappers that call the async version in a threadsafe manner using [the available async utilities][dev-docs-async].
+The versions for other are merely wrappers that call the async version in a threadsafe manner.

 So if you are making calls to the core (the hass object) from within a callback or coroutine, use the methods that start with async_.
 If you need to call an async_ function that is a coroutine, your task must also be a coroutine.